p-kai-n/spnsim/README.md

 ### 2/3 Resampling
 Decimate the samples to 2/3 and interpolate samples after spn processing.<br>
 This function works for simulate 32kHz samplerate on 48kHz systems.
-The cutoff frequency and delay time behaves like 32768Hz.<br><br>
+The cutoff frequency and delay time behave like 32768Hz.<br><br>

 ## Features(Editor)